JoelMathewC/hyperberry/README.md

 # hyperberry
-Bare Metal Hypervisor for Raspberry Pi
+This project will aim to build a bare metal hypervisor for Raspberry Pi.
+Specifics pending further research.